tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    He will leave them for the moment.

     Tomorrow he will take Jack aside.
-He will show him the tracks which cross the mud of the little stream behind the cottage.
+He will show him the tracks in the mud of the little stream behind the cottage.

     Three prints are sharp and shod.
 One marks the slip of a hoof that wants a shoe again.